-This is a transcription of a talk given by Michael Sligh at the 32nd National Pesticide Conference.
-Sligh is the founding member of the Rural Advancement Fund International (RAFI) USA, where he directs policy, research and education on agricultural best practices, biodiversity, biotechnology, organic, identity preservation, and other food justice related issues in the organization’s Just Foods Program.
+This is a transcription of a talk given by Michael Sligh in 2014 at the 32nd National Pesticide Conference.
+Sligh is the founding member of the Rural Advancement Foundation International (RAFI) USA, where he directs policy, research, and education on agricultural best practices, biodiversity, biotechnology, organic, identity preservation, and other food justice issues in the organization’s Just Foods Program.
 He is also the founding chair of the USDA National Organic Standards Board, the Southern Sustainable Agriculture Working Group, and the National Organic Coalition.
-Sligh helped found the Agriculture Justice Project (AJP) and the Domestic Fair Trade Association.
+Sligh helped found the Agricultural Justice Project (AJP) and the Domestic Fair Trade Association.

 The Time is NOW for Strong, Federal Protections for Farmworkers

-Published in Spring 2015, this article provides information on the improvements made to the 2014 Worker Protection Standards proposed rule, in addition to providing reccomendations that would strenghthen and improve the proposed rule.
+Published in Spring 2015, this article provides information on the improvements made to the 2014 Worker Protection Standards (WPS) proposed rule, in addition to offering recommendations that would strenghthen and improve the proposed rule.